ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/PREPROCESS.md

 # Pre-Processing

-The pre-processing stage of the data pipeline determines whether a file needs to be rewriten before it is ingested in the data platform.
-In this `pre_process` folder we keep the code that needs to be run at this stage.
+The pre-processing stage of the data pipeline determines whether a raw file needs to be rewriten before it is ingested in the data platform.
+We can use this step to get the file into a state that can be easily ingested.
+Some examples of changes are:
+ - Changing column names in a .csv to match the schema we want
+ - Reforming a .json file into a form that can be ingested, by taking a complex object and simplifying it
+ - Pulling only the relevant information from a .json file and creating a .csv to make ingestion easier In this `pre_process` folder we keep the code that needs to be run at this stage.

 ## How the data pipeline uses this code